 If you’re not yet familiar with it, Golden Milk is that wonderful Turmeric and spice hot milk drink.
 Because of Turmeric’s active constituent curcumin, Turmeric has antioxidant and anti-inflammatory properties.
 It is helpful in the management of oxidative and inflammatory diseases.
-This is why we advise Golden Milk for joints, memory and arthritis.
+This is why Golden Milk is advised for joints, memory, and arthritis.

 ** According to Ayurveda, cow’s milk acts as a fat and water soluble media for the active ingredients in herbs.

 In the Ayurvedic texts it is mentioned that herbal medicine should be given with an Anupana or vehicle because it helps in the easy administration and assists the action of the herb.
 Milk is considered one of the best vehicles or anupana for herbs.1